ClemsonSoCUnix/django-sshkey/README.md

 Same as above, but it's all written in Python and doesn't rely on external commands.

-The parent directory of the sshkey app must be in PYTHONPATH.
+The parent directory of the django\_sshkey app must be in PYTHONPATH.

 This is generally the second fastest method.